 Classic family recipes offer a sense of comfort and connection to traditions, even amidst today’s evolving culinary trends.
 For me, no dish embodies this comfort more than old-fashioned cornbread.
 My Nana frequently made cornbread, alongside buttermilk biscuits, as a staple in her daily cooking.
-As a late-night treat, my Papa would often enjoy a simple combination of buttermilk and leftover cornbread.
+As a late-night treat, my Papa often enjoyed a simple combination of buttermilk and leftover cornbread.

 Southern Cornbread vs Regular Cornbread – What’s the Difference?